FDA issues new security guidelines so that your pacemaker won’t get hacked

 “As soon as possible but no later than 60 days after learning of the vulnerability, the manufacturer fixes the vulnerability, validates the change, and distributes the deployable fix to its customers and user community such that the residual risk is brought down to an acceptable level.”

 Two months isn’t exactly the kind of quick-fix patch we might expect in say, an iOS vulnerability.
 Still, the medical industry isn’t alone in its lack of preparedness for massive hacks.
 Unsuspecting Internet of Things (IoT) home devices are notorious for powering botnets capable of taking big chunks of the Internet offline with DDoS attacks.
-Like pacemakers, defibrillators, and insulin pumps, a hacked smart car quickly becomes quite literally life threatening—a threat so serious that the FBI issued a formal warning about remote auto exploits this March.
+Like pacemakers, defibrillators, and insulin pumps, a hacked smart car quickly becomes life threatening—a threat so serious that the FBI issued a formal warning about remote auto exploits this March.

 The new set of FDA recommendations builds on a similar set of guidelines issued in 2014 that focused on pre-market security, and it certainly calls further attention to the industry’s gaping vulnerability.
 Unfortunately, without issuing actual regulations or a means of enforcing its many suggestions, it probably won’t move the needle.
-The real wake up call is more likely to be a major security incident, with lives quite literally at stake.Featured Image: Daniele Carotenuto Photography/Getty Images
+The real wake-up call is more likely to be a major security incident, with lives quite literally at stake.Featured Image: Daniele Carotenuto Photography/Getty Images

 0